 Learn the McKenzie Method.
 The long-term goal of the McKenzie Method is to teach patients how to treat themselves and manage their own neck and/or back pain for life using exercise and other strategies.

 Nutrition and diet.
-What may surprise people with back problems is that diet, nutrition and maintaining a healthy weight also play a major role in the preventing many back problems and healing from injuries.
+Diet, nutrition, and maintaining a healthy weight play a major role in preventing many back problems and healing from injuries.

 Quit smoking.
 People who smoke are more likely to have lower back pain and over 80% are more likely to develop degenerative disc disease than non-smokers.

 - Read more at Does Smoking Cause Low Back Pain?

 Rest well.
 While you're sleeping, all of the structures in your spine that have worked hard all day finally have an opportunity to relax and be rejuvenated.